Call for Applications

 Grants will be awarded to the Principal Applicant's institution.
 Funding can be allocated to co-investigator institutions with agreements put in place between all partner institutions.

-Applications will open by 19 December 2016 and there is no deadline for this call.
+Applications will open in early 2017 and there is no deadline for this call.
 Proposals will be accepted on a rolling basis.

 Applications must be submitted online through our new portal: proposalCENTRAL.
 Please do take the time to get familiar with the site, set up an account and start filling in your profile.